-Bathroom Cleaning Step by Step
+Step-by-Step Bathroom Cleaning

 Bathroom Surface Cleaning Guide

-- Marble and Granite: Vacuum and damp mop to remove dirt and grime.
+- Marble and granite: Vacuum and damp mop to remove dirt and grime.
 Do not wax or polish stone.
 Don't use acidic products as they may etch the stone.

-- Glazed Tile: Wipe with a mild detergent and clear water.
+- Glazed tile: Wipe with a mild detergent and clear water.
 Do not wax or polish; glazed tiles will become dangerously slippery, especially if wet.

 - Slate: Vacuum this sturdy tile to pick up dust and grit.
 Mop with a slightly damp mop.
 Never let water pool on the floor.
 Avoid using a detergent that contains acidic properties, such as vinegar or lemon.

 - Unglazed or terra-cotta tile: Sweep to reduce dust before mopping with mild detergent and water.
-Rinse twice to avoid film buildup, and buff with a dry cloth.
+Rinse twice to avoid film buildup and buff with a dry cloth.

 - Laminate: Cleaning laminate flooring can be tough in a bathroom because they're prone to water damage.
 Lightly dampen a mop with a mild detergent.
 Wipe up any standing water immediately.
 Don't wax or polish.